yiyuezhuo/video_yyz/readme.md

 ipython -i -m video_yyz.exps.test_optical_3_resume_1
 ```

-Checkpoints and TensorBoard log will be stored in current directory with default setting.
+Checkpoints and TensorBoard logs will be stored in the current directory with default settings.
 Start `TensorBoard` using

 ```shell
 tensorboard --logdir runs --port 8965